 285571 (2000 PQ9) is a small asteroid whose orbit approaches the orbit of Earth but does not cross it.
 NASA JPL has classified 2000 PQ9 as a "Near Earth Asteroid" due to its orbit's proximity to Earth, but it is not considered potentially hazardous because computer simulations have not indicated any imminent likelihood of future collision.

 2000 PQ9 orbits the sun every 960 days (2.63 years), coming as close as 1.08 AU and reaching as far as 2.73 AU from the sun.
-Based on its brightness and the way it reflects light, 2000 PQ9 is probably between 0.803 to 1.795 kilometers in diameter, making it larger than 99% of asteroids, very roughly comparable in size to the Golden Gate Bridge.
+Based on its brightness and the way it reflects light, 2000 PQ9 is probably between 0.506 to 1.133 kilometers in diameter, making it larger than ~97% of asteroids but small compared to large asteroids, very roughly comparable in size to the Golden Gate Bridge.

 2000 PQ9's orbit is 0.07 AU from Earth's orbit at its closest point.
-This means that there is an wide berth between this asteroid and Earth at all times.
+This means that there is a wide berth between this asteroid and Earth at all times.

 The position of 285571 (2000 PQ9) is indicated by a ◯ pink circle.
 Note that the object may not be in your current field of view.
 Use the controls below to adjust position, location, and time.

 The above comparison is an artistic rendering that uses available data on the diameter of 2000 PQ9 to create an approximate landscape rendering with Mount Everest in the background.
 This approximation is built for full-resolution desktop browsers.
 Shape, color, and texture of asteroid are imagined.